-Turning to FIG. 3a, the purpose of the set of User Objects 37 is to identify users and maintain a user profile for each information about users and their computers, as well as specific data on each computer session undertaken by the users.
+Turning to FIG. 3a, the purpose of the set of User Objects 37 is to identify users and maintain a user profile for each user.
+Included in the set of User Objects 37 is general information about users and their computers, as well as specific data on each computer session undertaken by the users.
 In particular, for each set there is a User Object 37a.
 User Object 37a identifies a respective user by nickname (user chosen), password (user chosen), and optionally E-mail address, postal address, telephone number, credit card number, and the like.
 User Object 37a also provides language, geographic, demographic and lifestyle information about the user.
-To accomplish this, User Object 37a stores a separate record for each of the above mentioned information, the collection of records forming the table or 10 data of User Object 37a.
+To accomplish this, User Object 37a stores a separate record for each of the above mentioned information, the collection of records forming the table or data of User Object 37a.
 FIG. 3b illustrates the fields or records of information employed by User Object 37a in the preferred embodiment.

-Also for each user, there is a User Computer Object 37b and a User Interface Object 37c.
+Also for each user, there is a User Computer Object 37b requested information and (ii) using the user profiling mem- 40 and a User Interface Object 37c.
 For each user's computer, User Computer Object 37b provides an indication of the limitations and capabilities of the user's computer system.
 For example, User Computer Object 37b lists whether the user's system provides audio and/or video display, and what Web browser software is utilized by the user's system.
 An outline of the table/data set of a User Computer Object 37b in the preferred embodiment is illustrated in FIG. 3c.

 The User Interface Object 37c provides a unique (preferably numeric) identifier of the user.
 The User Interface Object 37c also provides indications of categories of interest to the user and a primary screen display for each category customized to that user.
 The foregoing information is held in records illustrated in FIG. 3d.
 In the preferred embodiment, the various categories of interest include stock trading portfolio, sports, news, weather, theater and television schedules, telephone directory, travel data, classified ads and personals information, and the like.
 Display preferences include orientation, color scheme, screen quadrant/ location and the like, indicated with respect to the category of information.
 For example, one user may tend to like stock information displayed in tabular form on a blue background and weather displayed on a map scene.
-Another user may prefer stock information displayed in a running 1-line quote at the bottom of the screen and weather displayed in a tabular format by city on a green background, and so forth.
+Another user may prefer stock information displayed in a running 1-line quote at the bottom of the screen and weather displayed in a

 The history of user activity with executed program 31 is also maintained by the set of User Objects 37 (FIG. 3a).

 Specifically for each user, a User Session Object 37d, User Action History Object 37e and User Viewing History Object 37f record the following as illustrated in FIGS. 3e-3g.

 Each time a user logs on to program 31, User Session Object 37d records the starting date and time and ending date and time of the session.
-User Session Object 37d also records (a) the referring link from which the user accessed program 31 (e.g., a so called "bookmark" or "hyperlink" which effectively stores and forwards the Web site address of program 31), (b) the user's identification number (e.g., as stored in a so called "cookie" passed by the user's computer upon logging in), and (c) an indication of Web browser trates the records created by User Session Object 37d to accommodate the foregoing data.
+User Session Object 37d also records (a) the referring link from which the user accessed program 31 (e.g., a so called "bookmark" or "hyperlink" which effectively stores and forwards the Web site address of program 31), (b) the user's identification number (e.g., as stored in a so called "cookie" passed by the user's computer upon logging in), and (c) an indication of Web browser software employed by the user's computer.
+FIG. 3e illustrates the records created by User Session Object 37d to accommodate the foregoing data.